36 victims of 2019 Kyoto Animation arson attack remembered

 Kyoto – Kyoto Animation Co. held a memorial service on Sunday for the 36 victims of an arson attack two years ago on one of its studios, one of Japan's worst mass murders.

-The company, better known as KyoAni at home and abroad, asked fans to refrain from coming to the former site of the studio in Kyoto for fear of the novel coronavirus spreading and posted messages from the company and bereaved families on YouTube instead.
+The company, better known as KyoAni at home and abroad, asked fans to refrain from coming to the former site of the studio in Kyoto for fear of the coronavirus spreading.
+It instead posted messages from the company and bereaved families on YouTube.

 Immediately after being detained by police officers near the scene, Aoba said he carried out the attack because the company "stole a novel" from him, according to investigative sources.

 Before the attack, Kyoto Animation held public contests in which it invited submissions of draft novels with the promise that the winners could have their works animated.
-The company denied basing any of its anime on Aoba’s submitted works, however.
+The company denied basing any of its anime on Aoba's submitted works.

-A total of 70 employees were inside the building at the time, and aside from the fatalities, 32 people were left injured.
+A total of 70 employees were inside the building at the time, and aside from the fatalities, 32 people were injured.

 Aoba was formally arrested in May last year, some 10 months after the attack, after recovering sufficiently from life-threatening burns he sustained in the incident covering 90% of his body.